 Step Two

-Put chopped dark chocolate and butter in a microwave-safe bowl and microwave them in 30-second intervals, stirring in between, until smooth and glossy.
-Let it cool for a couple minutes, then whisk in your sugar and salt.
+Put chopped dark chocolate and butter in a medium bowl and microwave them in 30-second intervals, stirring in between, until smooth and glossy.
+You could also use a double boiler!
+Let the melted chocolate mixture cool for a couple minutes, then whisk in your sugar and salt.

 Melted butter and dark chocolate